Kanaderu/spiking-ddpg-mapless-navigation/README.md

 #### 1. Basic Requirements

-* Ubuntu 16.04
+* Ubuntu 20.04
-* Python 3.5.2
+* Python 3.8
-* ROS Kinetic (with Gazebo 7.0)
+* ROS Noetic (with Gazebo 11.x)
-* PyTorch 1.2 (with CUDA 10.0 and tensorboard 2.1)
+* PyTorch 1.2 (with CUDA 11.3 and tensorboard 2.1)
-* NxSDK 0.9
+* NxSDK 1.0.0

-ROS Kinetic is not compatible with Python 3 by default, if you have issues with using Python 3 with ROS, please follow this [link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674) to resolve them.
-We use the default Python 2 environment to execute `roslaunch` and `rosrun`.
+ROS Noetic runs on Python 3 by default, if you have issues with using Python 3 with ROS.
+We use the default Python 3 environment to execute `roslaunch` and `rosrun`.

 A CUDA enabled GPU is not required but preferred for training within the SDDPG framework.
 The results in the paper are generated from models trained using both Nvidia Tesla K40c and Nvidia GeForce RTX 2080Ti.